 There are a number of forms of IV sedation.
 For “twilight sedation,” you’ll technically be conscious but not aware of your surroundings.
 You’ll likely have very little to no memory of the experience.
 It is still possible for the maxillofacial surgeon to wake you up.

-General anesthesia is the only form of sedation dentistry where you are literally put to sleep.
-This kind of sedation is necessary for a number of significant oral surgeries.
-These procedures usually dentistry happen in a clinic, hospital or treatment center like Wilmington Oral Surgery.
+General anesthesia is the only form of sedation dentistry where you are literally put to sleep for the duration of the oral surgery.
+This kind of sedation is necessary for a number of significant oral surgeries, like the extraction of a wisdom tooth that’s impacted or the dental implant surgery for tooth replacement.
+The length, complexity and invasiveness of the oral surgery will determine whether your oral or maxillofacial surgeon chooses general anesthesia for your specific surgery.
+These procedures usually happen in a clinic, hospital or treatment center like Wilmington Oral Surgery.
 Either a nurse anesthetist or an anesthesiologist will administer the sedative and monitor your vital signs.

 Nearly any dentist can administer nitrous oxide or oral sedation pills.
 Twilight types of IV sedation require special certifications, and more dentists have become qualified in these types of sedation dentistry recently.
 Most oral surgeons are licensed to provide all forms of sedation dentistry for oral surgery.
-Deep sedation requires the completion of a special program.
-Dr. Puckett is qualified in all forms of sedation dentistry.
+Because their specialization is oral and/or maxillofacial surgeries, they need, and are required to be, experts at all types of sedation for oral surgeries so they can keep their patients safe and comfortable.
+That’s why deep sedation requires the completion of a special program.
+Dr. Puckett is qualified and skilled in all forms of sedation dentistry.

-Talk to Your Dentist About Sedation Methods for Oral Surgery
+Talk to Your Oral Surgeon or Dentist About Sedation Methods for Oral Surgery

 What form of sedation dentistry is right for you?
-That depends on your own level of anxiety, the intensity of the oral surgery you are undergoing, and the dentist who cares for you.
+That depends on your own level of anxiety, the intensity of the oral surgery you are undergoing, and the dentist or oral surgeon who cares for you.
 Talk to your maxillofacial surgeon about what might work best for you.
 Sedation dentistry can be beneficial even in mild cases of anxiety.
 Some people with smaller mouths or extreme pain needs may benefit.
-Special needs patients may also benefit.
+Neurodivergent patients may also benefit from sedation dentistry even during routine procedures like dental cleanings.

-If you’ve had a bad experience or face dental phobias, sedation dentistry may be for you.
-It may also help if you are resistant to local anesthetic.
-It may be a good idea if you have particularly sensitive oral nerves.
+If you’ve had a bad experience or face dental phobias, sedation dentistry may also be for you.
+It’s the same for if you are resistant to local anesthetic, and it’s a good idea if you have particularly sensitive oral nerves.
+Call us at Wilmington Oral Surgery for more information on sedation for oral surgery, and make sure to ask Dr. Puckett any and all of your questions during your pre-op consultation.